sakhamanish/portfolio/README.md

 - Used SOLIDWORKS© and AutoCAD© to design the reactor components.
 - Used surface response method (RSM) in the Minitab© to optimize the pyrolysis operating parameters.
 - Performed the life cycle analysis (LCA) of the pine pyrolysis reaction for biofuel production.
+- Performed statistical analysis of the experimental results using R-studio.

 Electro-mechanical Engineering Technician Intern @ Hamilton Company, Reno, NV            (June 2021 - August 2021)
 - Assembled simple to sophisticated laboratory fluid handling equipment according to blueprint and schematics.